blue-yonder/tsfresh/README.md

 ### Futher Reading

-If you are interested in the technical workings, go to see our comprehensive Read-The-Docs documentation at [link]().
+If you are interested in the technical workings, go to see our comprehensive Read-The-Docs documentation at [http://tsfresh.readthedocs.io](http://tsfresh.readthedocs.io).

 The algorithm, especially the filtering part are also described in the paper mentioned above.